 But Sunny, by repeating his oft-repeated criticism of Australian players' behaviour one time too many at an inappropriate time, left Ponting no option but to speak out in defence.
 In making the first comment in the midst of a World Cup Sunny resembled a school teacher, also a school senior, who hires a loudspeaker just outside the school gate and blares out harsh words against the roguish behaviour of students of a particular standard of that school while those students are appearing for their board exams inside.

-parents, then to the school's principal before resorting to the option he chose.
+The class representative of those students had to try and shut him up.
+This teacher, IMO, should have first complained to the parents, then to the school's principal before resorting to the option he chose.
 In any case he should not have chosen this delicate moment to enforce a long standing decision on something he has little control over.
 Sadly, it is an issue that the principal could have easily solved a long time before the exams had he not turned a blind eye to it.

 Besides, we now suspect that the main issue, i.e. poor conduct by that particular standard, is perhaps overhyped.
-The class representative of the
+The class representative of the teacher's own class has made a subdued admission that they all do it.

 C'mon Sunny and Punter, it doesn't look nice for record holders of the highest run aggregate and most tons in Tests - Past & Gonna-be - to lock horns instead of exchanging niceties.